Anaya-Koirala/calscan/README.md

 - Any contribution or feedback is deeply appreciated.
 (I am still learning Flutter)
 - Email: anaya [at] koirala [dot] xyz
 - Website: <a href="https://koirala.xyz">koirala.xyz</a>

+## TODO

+- Improve the OCR and Classification Heuristics
+- Create a comprehensive test suite for all kinds of flyers
+- User opt-in LLM integration for complex flyers (User provides the API Key)
+- Improve overall look and feel, while keeping a minimalist design